jduval7/quizTheWorld/README.md

 **Homepage**:

 * Here is the homepage of QuizKnows!
 Create an Account, Login, and test your knowledge.
-Some of our most populare quizzes will be on the homepage to play.
+Some of our most popular quizzes will be on the homepage to play.

 <img src="./client/dist/readme/homepage.png" width="90%">